 Nolan sighed.
 He could feel the child’s touch mending his cracked ribs within.
 It was getting easier to breathe now.

-When I was strong enough, Nolan sat up and Fancy sat next to him.
+When he was strong enough, Nolan sat up and Fancy sat next to him.

 “Next, I guess I’ll have to teach you a few things.”

 “How to fight.
 How to shoot.
-How do you use your power without hurting yourself.”
+How to use your power without hurting yourself.”
 He smiled down at her.
 “You’re a special girl, Fancy.
 There’s a lot of stuff you need to do when you grow up.
-But for now, we’ll get you ready.”
+But starting now, we’ll just work on getting you ready.”